jessag/2016-PoliticalComposition/README.md

 ## Introduction

-The purpose of this project was to illustrate the political composition of the United States as a function of how Republican or Democrat the state voted in the 2016 presidential election.
+The purpose of this project was to illustrate the political composition of the United States as a function of the degree any given state voted Republican or Democrat in the 2016 presidential election.

 ## Technology
 Python 3.6